SanderBeekhuis/workshop-git/slides/2_new_and_less_used_commands.md

 ---
 # `stash`
-- `git stash` allows you to store non-commited changes
+- `git stash` allows you to store non-committed changes

 ---